kylepeeler/ImageRecognitionGame/README.md

 # Build/Run

 # Project breakdown
 The app idea was a collaboration between Nate and Kyle.
+The initial design was a front and web application that communicated with a backend interfacing with Google's Vision API to do object recognition and classification.
+We ran into a few issues with this design, specifically trying to send high resolution images across the web.
+After some more research, we deemed that trying to implement a pre-trained model would help remove the issues that we were facing.

 ## [Nate's](https://github.com/rupsis) Contribution
 Nate's initially designed the original application structure, before a mutual decision to create a native Swift app.
 He wrote the game logic for the application, and finished the app by pair programing with Kyle.